TejasPrabhu/Donatify/README.md

 Once the user becomes a part of the donatify community, they are updated as soon as a new iten is donated on the platform through their registered mail.
 ![mail_notification](https://user-images.githubusercontent.com/52947925/205835012-40c555a9-6ae4-4796-be5e-c4b9b848aca2.jpg)

+## Features implemented in the update
+###Improved security:
+Security is the biggest concern in the current world and we have taken significant steps to ensure that our application is secure from malicious users.
+The authorization of user to register using the OTP sent to the given mail ID by 2 step verification prevents some forms of identity theft by making sure that a captured user name/password pair cannot be used a second time.

+###Secure database:
+We have secured the database through encyption and this helps to safeguarded from security breaches and hacking activities like firewall intrusion, virus spread, and ransomware.
+This helps us to protect sensitive information, which cannot be shared with outsiders at any cause.

+###Versatile marketplace and notifying registered users:
+The user can access the newly updated marketplace to search for any items of his choice and place a request on those items which interests him.
+This would notify the item owner and the donation can be completed upon his choice.
+The item owner can dynamically update any items he had previously uploaded which can be accessed through his history.
+Furthermore, each registered user is notified of any new donation which are up for grabs through their registered mail.

+###Request feature:
+Allowing the user's to requesst for the any item in the marketplace.
+Upon request the item owner is notified and he can take the final call on whom to donate based on their location.
+This helps the person who is donating to find the closest person and the other user's to place a request.

 ## Getting started